jamonholmgren/flame/docs/commands.md

 - `--to=[auto|<version>]`: The version to upgrade to.
 Defaults to the latest version of React Native on NPM.
 - `--list`: List the files that will be upgraded and exit.
 - `--only=filename`: Only upgrade the specified file (or any filename that includes this string).
+- `--cacheFile=./path/to/cache.json`: Specify a cache file to use, which stores OpenAI requests and responses.
+This is mainly useful for demos and testing when you don't want to hit the OpenAI API every time.
+Not recommended for production use.
 - `--debug`: Print verbose debug information as the upgrade runs.

 Hints: